 You know to pick the British title up and then four weeks later to then get the opportunity to fight for the European when the European fight between Mutley and Bami fell through I happily stepped in.
-I stayed in the gym and I won in emphatic class in Wolverhampton, again on away soil.
+I stayed in the gym and I won in emphatic style in Wolverhampton, again on away soil.
 It was a really good summer for me.

 Rio - You recently switched trainers and are now with Jimmy and Mark Tibbs

 Colin - I had to change, I had to change what I was doing.
 I had to take on board new information and I just had to change the whole preparation.